How Much Rent Should You Charge in Ontario (2023)?

-In the rapidly changing rental landscape of Ontario, the critical question on many landlord's mind is: "How much rent should I charge?"
+In the rapidly changing rental landscape of Ontario, the question on many landlords' minds is: "How much rent should I charge?"

 - Single bedroom: $1,689